Batjac Productions

-Batjac Productions is an independent film production company co-founded by John Wayne in 1952 as a vehicle for Wayne to both produce and star in movies.
-The first Batjac production was Big Jim McLain released by Warner Bros. in 1952, and its final film was McQ, in 1974, also distributed by Warner Bros.
+Batjac Productions is an independent film production company co-founded by John Wayne as a vehicle for Wayne to both produce and star in movies.
+It was originally known as Wayne-Fellows Productions when it started in 1952.
+The company's first production was Big Jim McLain released by Warner Bros. in 1952, and its final film was McQ, in 1974, also distributed by Warner Bros.
 After John Wayne's death in 1979, his son Michael Wayne owned and managed the company until his own death in 2003, when his wife Gretchen assumed ownership.

 About the company

 Wayne and producer Robert Fellows founded Batjac in 1952 as Wayne/Fellows Productions.
 When Fellows left the company several years later, Wayne renamed the corporation after a fictitious trading company mentioned in the film Wake of the Red Witch (1948).
 The company name in Wake of the Red Witch was spelled Batjak, but Wayne's secretary misspelled it as Batjac on the corporation papers, and Wayne let it stand.
 Having his own company was intended to give Wayne artistic control over the films he made.

 The best known of all Batjac's films is Wayne's version of The Alamo (1960), a project he had planned for several years.
 It was an account of the battle of the Alamo during the Texas Revolution of 1836.
 A labor of love for Wayne, The Alamo cost Wayne much of his personal fortune.
 Among Batjac's other productions are Hondo, Cahill U.S. Marshal, Big Jake, McLintock!, The Green Berets, Seven Men from Now, and McQ.